leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

 ### The Fetch, Decode, Execute Cycle

-The `cpu` function needs to perform the fetch, decode, execute cycle:
+The `cpu` function performs the fetch, decode, execute cycle.
+First, the instruction pointer **fetches** an instruction from the instruction set.
+Here, the *instruction set* is an array of instructions encoded as 16 bit words, such as `[0xFF0D, 0xAB0A]`.
+Then, the instruction is **decoded** and the CPU **executes** it by performing an appropriate action.
+Finally, the instruction pointer is incremented and the process continues until it halts.

 {% plantuml %}
 start